 Data Availability Statement

-Manuscript data are original data generated by using AUTODOCK4.0 was used to perform the computational analysis, which included AutoDock 4 (http://autodock.scripps.edu) was used for the docking investigations.
-Using Autodock 4.0, the binding mode and interaction of PDBID: 4MQJ with phytocompounds were investigated the operating system was Windows 10 Home single Language 64-bit with an Intel ® Core TM i5-6200U CPU @2.30 GHz.
+The data in the manuscript are generated by Using AUTODOCK 4.0 for computational analysis.
+AutoDock 4 (http://autodock.scripps.edu) was utilised for the docking research.
+The binding mode and interaction of PDBID: 4MQJ with AutoDock 4.0.
+The operating system used for the investigation of phytocompounds was Windows 10 Home Single Language 64-bit, powered by an Intel ® Core TM i5-6200U CPU running at 2.30 GHz.

 Downloads